Canadian Tax Guide for Agents

 • Provincial income tax — Varies by province, from ~4% (Nunavut) to ~21% (Nova Scotia) at the highest marginal rates[2]

-• CPP contributions — Self-employed agents pay both employee and employer portions: 11.9% on income between $3,500 and $71,300 (2025), plus CPP2 up to $79,400
+• CPP contributions — Self-employed agents pay both employee and employer portions: 11.90% on income between $3,500 and $71,300 (2025 YMPE), plus CPP2 at 8.00% on earnings between $71,300 and $81,200 (2025 YAMPE)[1]

-• HST/GST — If you gross over $30,000 per year, you must register and collect HST/GST.
-In Ontario that's 13%; in the Maritimes, 15%
+• HST/GST — Once gross revenue exceeds $30,000 over four consecutive calendar quarters, CRA requires registration and collection of HST/GST[3].
+In Ontario the rate is 13%; in the Maritimes, 15%[4]

 Why tax planning is harder for real estate agents